psychemedia/storytelling-notes/elsewhere.md

 Several of the stories I tell are thematically grouped, and if perhaps they started out being recorded here, I then migrate them from this collection into the appropriate thematic collection.

-I've also started poking around contemporary reports of historical events, looking for the tales as told at the time that might perhaps lead to a story of how the event played out, or was understaood at the time.
+I've also started poking around contemporary reports of historical events, looking for the tales as told at the time that might perhaps lead to a story of how the event played out, or was understood at the time.

 Some of my other storynotes collections: